sento documentation

 'Do' arbitrary atomic operation on the hash-table.

-: is a 1-arity function taking the hash-table.
+fun: is a 1-arity function taking the hash-table.
 This function can operate on the hash-table without interference from other threads.
-The result of this function must be a hash-table.hash-agent
+The result of this function must be a hash-table.hash-agent: is thehash-agentinstance.

 The result of